Rescue Efforts Underway After Tsunami Hit Indonesia Without Warning

 Crews continue to search for survivors while retrieving bodies from the wreckage with heavy machinery and their hands, Reuters reports.

-The Red Cross has dispatched 22 ambulances and over a hundred volunteers to transport the injured.
+The Red Cross has dispatched 22 ambulances and more than 100 volunteers to transport the injured.
 Blocked streets have hindered access to health centers in Pandeglang, on the island of Java, where Doctors Without Borders volunteers are helping to treat patients injured by the tsunami and falling rubble.

-Indonesian President Joko Widodo arrived at the disaster zone on Monday, while military and volunteers continue to search affected areas.
+Indonesian President Joko Widodo arrived at the disaster zone on Monday, while members of the military and volunteers continue to search affected areas.
 Authorities have warned residents to stay away from beaches because of the risk of continued volcanic activity.

 The #Krakatoa #tsunami is a traumatic event, especially for people who have the Lombok & Sulawesi earthquakes fresh in their minds.
 The #Indonesian Red Cross has expertise in psychosocial support, IFRC's Jan Gelfland tells @AJEnglish https://t.co/JLPTaIFQwa pic.twitter.com/8Djr1vnL4p— IFRC Asia Pacific (@IFRCAsiaPacific) December 24, 2018

 The tsunami caught residents by surprise because the country's seismic activity detectors were not functioning properly, NPR's Anthony Kuhn reports.
-Nugroho acknowledged Indonesia's detection buoys have been dysfunctional since 2012, according to the Associated Press, a result of vandalism and budget issues.
+Nugroho acknowledged Indonesia's detection buoys have been dysfunctional since 2012, according to The Associated Press, a result of vandalism and budget issues.

-Kathy Mueller, a communications delegate with the Red Cross, was working in Indonesia when the tsunami hit — because of ongoing recovery efforts after a previous tsunami in September, which killed over 1700 people.
+Kathy Mueller, a communications delegate with the Red Cross, was working in Indonesia when the tsunami hit — because of ongoing recovery efforts after a previous tsunami in September, which killed more than 1,700 people.

 She says Saturday's tsunami affected Java's entire western coastline.